joelmoxley/founder-playbook/IV. Team + Execution/03 - Team Building/02 - Content - Team Culture/md/04 - Haas - Problem Finding Problem Solving Toolkit.pdf.md

-Here's an example of a description that appears under a link.

-15 MIN READ || This guide from the Haas School of Business at UC Berkeley lays out a problem solving process by which to frame, understand, and develop a solution for a given problem.
+This guide from the Haas School of Business at UC Berkeley lays out a problem solving process by which to frame, understand, and develop a solution for a given problem.
 Specifically, the framework takes a path through (1) understanding the problem, (2) collecting data to uncover relationships, (3) analyzing and synthesizing this data, (4) ideate solutions, and (5) test these solutions.

 Credit: [Berkeley Haas School of Business](http://www.haas.berkeley.edu/)